davidjericho/smoothieonsbase/README.md

 ## Pid override tunings

-I am using an E3D v6 all metal clone, and a RepRap 330x330 bed.
+I am using an E3D v6 all metal clone with a short heatsink, and a RepRap 330x330 bed.
 From the telnet console, perform the tuning specified at http://smoothieware.org/temperaturecontrol#pid-autotuning

+## Extruder drive

+I abandoned the long bowden setup for a Flex3drive Dual Nozzle unit.
+Dual print heads, flexible remote drive cable, and a very light hot end.
+No speed loss, with the benefits of a direct drive.

 ## Firmware image